Concrete Volume Calculator — ft, yd, bags

 How to use this calculator

-Select a shape, enter dimensions in feet, inches, and fractions, then click Add Item to add it to your project list.
-Add as many items as you need — slabs, columns, walls, footings, tubes, or custom volumes.
-The running total updates instantly.
+Pick a shape, enter dimensions in feet, inches, and fractions, then click Add Item to push it onto the takeoff list.
+Mix slabs, columns, walls, footings, sonotubes, and custom volumes in one pour schedule — the running total in cubic yards, cubic feet, and bags updates as you build the list.

 80 lb = 0.6 ft³ 60 lb = 0.45 ft³ 1 yd³ = 27 ft³ Concrete: 150 lb/ft³